EveryOneIsGross/holdingfaceSEARCH/README.md

 ## Note

 This tool requires an internet connection to download datasets from Hugging Face.
 Ensure you have sufficient disk space for caching large datasets and their embeddings.
+It transforms the files, so not intended as a 1 to 1 backuptool for your hf datasets.